harinisree19/SQL_Project_Digital_Music_Store_Analysis/README.md

 # SQL_Project_Digital_Music_Store_Analysis

-SQL project to analyze online music store data

-Tool - MYSQL
+• Utilized MySQL to analyze an online music store's playlist database,focusing on understanding business growth.
+The project involved examining the dataset to answer key questions and provide insights into the store's performance.

+Ideal for beginners, it demonstrates fundamental SQL skills and data analysis technique.

 Refer Schema for Better Understanding

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.

 Thank You !